johann-solo/oliveandmango.github.io/_posts/blog/2017-07-02-vegan-mocha-fudge-popsicles.md

 * 2 tbsp of cocoa (I used Cocobel)
 * 2 tbsp of extra virgin coconut oil (I used cgaltd)
 * 2 tbsp of chopped almonds
-* 1 tbsp cacao nibs ( I used Eatsoular)
+* 1 tbsp cacao nibs (I used Eatsoular)

 ### Directions

 1. In a small bowl mix the cocoa and oil until smooth and drizzle the pops with it

-1. Sprinkle pops with the almonds nibs and enjoy!!
+1. Sprinkle pops with the almonds and nibs and enjoy!!

 <br>
 {% include image.html